IanWalston/QuickMaths/README.md

 #### Impress people

-Even though mental math is just a series of cheap tricks, some people think being good at mental math means your smart.
+Even though mental math is just a series of cheap tricks, some people think being good at mental math means you're smart.
 Make one wrong move and you'll come across as a fool, so take the time to become flawless.